Hemp vs. Marijuana

 The effects a person might experience from a particular cannabis strain are directly tied to the cannabinoids and terpenes—and how they affect your individual endocannabinoid system.
 This is why people respond differently to each strain, and why defining a particular product as a sativa or indica strain (terms for different types of cannabis plants) is a poor indicator of the effects cannabis will have on your body.

-The Patient Care Advocates at Garden remedies are trained to help you learn more about how cannabis products might impact your health.
-To learn more about what to expect for your first visit to Garden Remedies, click here (link to first visit).
+The Cannabis Advisors at Garden Remedies are trained to help you learn more about how cannabis products might impact your health.
+To learn more about what to expect for your first medical visit to Garden Remedies, click here.